Hr46ph/vaulthunters_web_manager/README.md

 WantedBy=multi-user.target
 ```

-5. **Create limited sudo permissions** for service management (requires sudo):
+5. **Create limited sudo permissions** for service management (as your regular user, requires sudo):

-This step allows your regular user to manage the web service without full root access:
+This step allows your minecraft user to manage the web service without full root access:

 ```bash
 # Replace 'minecraft' with your username